Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: Prospects

 For many reasons, it is highly desirable to introduce the 3rd generation and to look for a solution of the system of equations that would determine the $18$ bosonic VEV's, $18$ fermionic VEV's, $3\times 18$ Yukawa couplings, more than $6$ mixing angles, the masses of the 18 Higgs bosons {\em etc}.
 This is a very hard task, all the more as none of the 6 mixing angles (forgetting $CP$ violating phases) can safely be turned to $0$.
 The example of 2 generations has moreover shown, by successive trials and errors, that these equations can only be solved in a carefully devised order, and that no global / numerical solution can be trusted.
 Reasons for this is that the equations involve fast varying functions of potentially complex variables, with poles here and there which make calculations highly unstable, and, on a general ground, that solving consistently a system of more than 30 equations including trigonometric functions is highly non-trivial.
 It looks therefore hopeless to solve them like we did for 2 generations.

-We end this incomplete work by an (also incomplete) list of goals to achieve: * find the spectrum of Higgs bosons for 3 generations and all their couplings; confirm in particular that one of them weights around 125 GeV; * confirm (or infirm) the presence of light scalars; * find reasonable arguments for a large $<\bar t t>$ condensate, presumably in relation with the strong coupling of light Higgses to quarks; * have a closer look at the $\eta$ (and so \ldots) mesons and their orthogonality to other neutral pseudoscalars; * calculate all mixing angles in terms of bosonic and fermionic quantities; check the matching (or not) between the two sets of relations; * include $CP$ violating effects; * investigate whether and how light scalars could be detected, actualize the corresponding calculation of a vector particle $V$ decaying into $\gamma$ + a light scalar \cite{VHgamma}; * re-analyze the data of radiative $J/\Psi$ and $\Upsilon$ decays \footnote{Analysis have been mostly done for a $CP$-odd light scalar in the final state in connexion with supersymmetric extensions of the GSW model.} \cite{CLEOBABAR}; * study these light scalars as possible components of dark matter \cite{dark}; * study their roles in other phenomena, like the 1/2 leptonic decays of $\pi^+$, the $g-2$ of the muon \cite{g-2} or the proton radius \cite{atomic}; * after getting the physical couplings of quarks to gauge and to Higgs bosons, revisit the limit of very heavy fermions \cite{decoupling} and compare with the GSW model; * recover the GSW model in a certain limit.
+We end this incomplete work by an (also incomplete) list of goals to achieve: * find the spectrum of Higgs bosons for 3 generations and all their couplings; confirm in particular that one of them weights around 125 GeV; * confirm (or infirm) the presence of light scalars; * find reasonable arguments for a large $<\bar t t>$ condensate, presumably in relation with the strong coupling of light Higgses to quarks; * have a closer look at the $\eta$ (and so \ldots) mesons and their orthogonality to other neutral pseudoscalars; * calculate all mixing angles in terms of bosonic and fermionic quantities; check the matching (or not) between the two sets of relations; * include $CP$ violating effects; * investigate whether and how light scalars could be detected, actualize the corresponding calculation of a vector particle $V$ decaying into $\gamma$ + a light scalar \cite{VHgamma}; * re-analyze the data of radiative $J/\Psi$ and $\Upsilon$ decays \footnote{Analysis have been mostly done for a $CP$-odd light scalar in the final state in connexion with supersymmetric extensions of the GSW model.} \cite{CLEOBABAR}; * study these light scalars as possible components of dark matter \cite{dark}; * study their roles in other phenomena, like the 1/2 leptonic decays of $\pi^+$, the $g-2$ of the muon \cite{g-2} or the proton radius \cite{atomic}; * after getting the physical couplings of quarks to gauge and to Higgs bosons, revisit the limit of very heavy fermions \cite{decoupling} and compare with the GSW model; * recover the GSW model at a certain limit.

 .5cm {\em \underline{Acknowledgments}: It is a pleasure to thank V.A.
 Novikov and M.I.
 Vysotsky, who always ask the right questions at the right time.
-I also want to thank S.~Davidson, G.~Moultaka and P.~Slavich for their friendly and constructive remarks.}
+I also thank O.~Babelon, S.~Davidson, G.~Moultaka and P.~Slavich for their constructive remarks.}

 \begin{em}

 \end{em}